spryker/spryker-docs/docs/scos/dev/data-import/202204.0/data-import-categories/catalog-setup/products/file-details-product-concrete.csv.md

 ## Recommendations & other information

-Every concrete product is linked to an abstract one via the `abstract_sku` field.
+Every concrete product is linked to an abstract one through the `abstract_sku` field.

 ## Import template file and content example